avdotion/entity-utils/Readme.md

 # entity-utils

-_An utilities set to keep project fresh, designed especially for scaled applications._
+_The utilities set which suggests a way your application prepares to be scaled._

 ## Features

 * 🦆 A full set of typings for an entity maintenance